 - Total distance: approximately 20.5 miles / 33 kilometers.

 The Lares Trek encompasses all the reasons why you can consider yourself a hike-lover.
-This is a path that allows hikers to enjoy the stunning mountain scenery, intense emerald colored glacier lakes, queuña tree forests, possibly find pumas on the higher sides of the hills and observe closer the traditional Peruvian villages’ lives.
-Come and be a participant of this awesome trek!
+This is a path that allows hikers to enjoy the stunning mountain scenery, intense emerald colored glacier lakes and queuña tree forests.
+If you’re lucky enough you can see pumas on the higher sides of the hills.
+Also, you are going to take a close look at traditional Peruvian villages and different ways of living.

 The Machu Picchu hike starts in the Sacred Valley of the Incas, in Cuncani/Quishuarani/Huaran or another village on the route.
-Once trekkers arrive there, the attraction always is stone houses with thatched roofs surrounded by herds of llamas and alpacas.
-The art and textiles that the communities preserve as well as its agriculture are also much appreciated and likewise, trekkers will be able to observe it in some other villages along the way.
+Once trekkers arrive, they are always surprised by the stone houses with thatched roofs surrounded by herds of llamas and alpacas.
+The local communities keep their traditional art, textiles and agriculture land use.
+These traditions add value to the trekking experience and travellers really enjoy seeing all!

-On the trail, as mentioned above, the panoramic views are incredible, trekkers will be delighted with snowy peaks like the Pitusiray (5750m/18865ft) and the Chicon (5500m / 18045ft), small waterfalls, the most wonderful lagoons like the Queuñaqocha Lagoon, as well as the most dazzling flora and fauna.
+On the trail, the panoramic views are incredible, trekkers will be delighted with snowy peaks like the Pitusiray (5750m/18865ft) and the Chicon (5500m / 18045ft), small waterfalls, the most wonderful lagoons like the Queuñaqocha Lagoon, as well as the most dazzling flora and fauna.

-The trek ends in Lares town where trekkers can dip into its hot springs and relax.
+The trek ends in Lares town where trekkers can dip into hot springs and relax.